Posted on 24 Apr, 2020 by Sarah Hart

 Ted Ed – There’s honestly something for all kids on this site.
 Your child may not be interested in the usual structured topics that school are sending home.
 This platform provides really thought provoking talks on a huge range of topics.
 My son informs me that after watching one or two, he often then gets a recommendation to watch another which he says is usually really interesting and something he’d never normally have thought about.
 There’s a Watch video, Think (questions), Dig Deeper (to learn more) and Discussion (for online discussion forum)

 World Geography Games – this is a great little website for learning capital cities of countries, where countries are in each continent, flags and lots more.
 It’s multiple choice for a lot of the games and kids feel encouraged to improve their score each time they play.

 Rosetta Stone FREE for school kids – your children can learn a language for free for 3 months whilst under these lockdown conditions.
 There’s 24 languages to choose from!

 Woodlands Primary School Homework Help – yes, this is a fabulous local Tonbridge school website!
-But I know of friends whose children have been given links to the Woodlands website for homework support from diferent parts of the country.
 It’s a brilliant site with information and games in all areas of the curriculum.